NicolaYanys/NicolaYanysCEN1.2B_ADHomework/README.md

 2.Click on File in the top menu and select Open....

 3.Navigate to the folder where you have saved the project.
-The folder name is NicolaYanysCEN1.2B_ADHomework.
+The folder name is AD Homework.

 4.Select the file AD Homework.cbp and click Open.